Lilansong/notes/Cluster Server.md

 ### Cluster Catagorization
 * **High Availability Clusters**

-   Avoid single pointof failure
+   Avoid single point of failure

    This requires at least two nodes - a primary and a backup.